 Plantronics is better known for its mono wireless headsets but it's been making a push into the wireless stereo headphone arena with its BackBeat line.
-Everything so far in that line has been in-ear (such as the BackBeat Go 2, or BackBeat Fit), but now the company's going big with the BackBeat Pro.
-It's a $250, £250 or AU$350 over-the-ear wireless active noise-cancelling headphone that competes with the likes of Bose and Beats.
+Most everything in that line is in-ear (such as the BackBeat Go 2, or BackBeat Fit), but now the company's gone big with the BackBeat Pro.
+It's a $250, £250 or AU$350 over-the-ear wireless active noise-canceling headphone that competes with the likes of Bose and Beats.

 Not everybody's going to like its look -- it does have a sort of ungainly business professional vibe to it -- but it seems well-built and is comfortable to wear, though it's not lightweight, weighing in at 340 grams or 12 ounces.
 By comparison, the Beats Studio Wireless weighs 260 grams.

 This isn't the most ideal mobile headphone and like most over-the-ear models, if you wear it in warmer environments, your ears will get a little steamy.
 But the way Plantronics sees it, the BackBeat Pro is designed to be worn first and foremost at the office (or home office), but can also be taken on the road and has some travel friendly features, including active noise-cancellation and good battery life.

 Additionally, the headphones fold flat and come with a sturdy, well-designed carrying pouch, plus a headphone cable with an inline remote/microphone so you can use them as corded headphones should you want to -- or should the battery die mid-flight.
 That's a nice feature.

 The BackBeat Pro is loaded with features; it's right up there with the Parrot Zik, though it doesn't come with a companion app.
 The controls can easily be operated blindly, with a ring around the right earcup serving as a volume control, and a ring on the left earcup serving as a transport control (track skip forward and back).